rickbeeloo/barbell/README.md

 ## Custom experiment

-If you have your own barcodes/primers/adapters, create FASTA files containing the full expected sequence.
+If you have your own barcodes/primers/adapters, create FASTA files containing the full expected sequences.
-Note that each FASTA contains all sequences that share the same prefix/suffix.
+Note that each FASTA contains all sequences that <u>share the same prefix/suffix</u>.

 The Fasta format should be as follows:
 ```text